daniel-bogdoll/deep_generative_models/vae/README.md

 ````

 ## Evaluation
-Evaluation was done with several scripts in `./evaluations`.
+Evaluation was done with several scripts in `evaluation/offline-pipeline` folder.
 Note that code contains some hardcoded folder and image paths!